HabanaAI/Habana_Custom_Kernel/README.md

 ```
  git clone https://github.com/habana-labs-demo/Habana_Custom_Kernel.git
 ```
-In the terminal or linux command line, make sure you are in the project root directory, then create a directory called build
+In the terminal, make sure you are in the project root directory, then create a directory called build
 ```
 mkdir build
 cd build